wollemat/samurai/README.md

 $ make
 ```

-This will create a `build` directory in which all the build files will be situated.
+This will create a `build` directory in which CMake and Make will run.
-If done correctly the executable binary `samurai` is created in the `build` folder.
+If done correctly a directory called `bin` is created in the root of the project.
+The executable binary `samurai` is placed inside the this `bin` folder.

 ## Deployment